|

 1) Solar panels have no federal regulation which further ensures that they are to be moderately sufficiently (reasonably) priced to allow a practical public dissemination.
-There is already a carbon Tax in place to regulate certain technologies.
+There is already a carbon tax in place to regulate certain technologies.
 The same justification and legislation can include 'fair pricing' on environmental beneficial energy systems.

-3) All the money currently being offered for a rebate could be applied towards a cheaper solution by endorsing a not for profit organisation to manufacture solar panels at cost for its environmental relevance and allow EVERY consumer to afford a solar panel for the net metering scheme to become a reality.
+3) All the money currently being offered for a rebate could be applied towards a cheaper solution by endorsing a not for profit organisation to help manufacture cheaper solar sterling engines using parabolic dishes which are more efficient then solar panels.

 5) There is enough energy in one Australian summers day to supply the whole earths energy needs for half a year!
 All the worlds energy needs are already provided by the solar grid, yet the infrastructure is not there to utilize this free energy.

-Backround on net metering
+Background on net metering

 The electrical power grid is a study in organizational behavior.
 Take how electricity is generated and distributed to the point of consumption.
 Huge power plants or arrays—fueled by “green energy” sources such as solar, wind, biomass, geothermal, and hydroelectric, or “brown energy” sources such as fossil fuels and nuclear—concentrate electrical power generation to take advantage of “economies of scale.”